How to Plan a Road Trip – The Definitive Guide 2023

 • Visual check that the vehicle is not leaning one way, indicating a possible faulty shock absorber

-• Check that the windscreen and driving mirrors are clean and positioned for good viewing.
+• Ensure the windscreen and driving mirrors are clean and positioned for good viewing.

 our hilux undergoing some repair